Enry99/ppes/README.md

 For VASP:
 - `vasp_pp_path`: the directory must contain a folder named 'potpaw_PBE' with all the folders with the name of the elements, each containing its POTCAR
 - `vasp_pseudo_setups`: version of the potentials, as a dictionary, e.g. {"base": "recommended", "Li": "_sv"}
-- `poscar_only`: "write only the POSCAR
+- `poscar_only`: write only the POSCAR.
+The INCAR, POTCAR AND KPOINTS must be present in the current folder

-Note that 'vasp_pp_path' must contain folders with ASE nomenclature, e.g. 'potpaw_PBE' (containing all the folders with the POTCARs)

 **Job submission settings:**